Loading Dock Safety Loading Dock Safety

 • When working in the warehouse, it’s important to be aware of your surroundings at all times.
 Look for other workers and vehicles, especially near doorways and at the ends of the aisles.
 If you see someone or something coming, move out of the way quickly and safely.

 • When backing up, always be aware of your surroundings and look in the direction you are traveling.
-This will help you avoid any potential accidents or obstacles.
+This will help you avoid potential accidents or obstacles.

 Loading Dock Inspections